2014 Summer Study Guide: Triple-Threat Training

-At first, the scene looks like a typical dance intensive: Students unwind on foam rollers after their morning ballet class, while others review choreography.
+At first, the scene looks like the typical dance intensive: Students unwind on foam-rollers after their morning ballet class, while others review choreography.
 The dancers pile into the studio for jazz class, and the session begins with an athletic, pop-music filled warm-up.
-But just as the intensity reaches its height, the students do something unexpected, almost shocking: They open their mouths and belt the chorus of Afrojack and Eva Simon’s “Take Over Control”—all the while crunching their abs in unison.
+But just as the intensity reaches its height, the students do something unexpected, almost shocking: They open their mouths and shatter their silence, belting the chorus of Afrojack’s “Take Over Control (feat.
+Eva Simons)”—all the while crunching their abs in unison.

 Soon to enter its fourth year, The Boston Conservatory’s Musical Theater Dance Intensive teaches dancers how to break away from the silent mentality of dance and into the realm of musical theater.
-Created and directed by the conservatory’s musical theater dance chair Michelle Chassé, the program answers the call to train advanced dancers who might not be as confident with speaking or singing onstage.
+Created and directed by the conservatory’s musical theater dance chair Michelle Chassé, the program answers the call to train advanced dancers who might not be as confident with opening their mouths onstage.
 “I know that there are a lot of dancers who want to get their foot in the musical theater door and audition with a song or monologue—but don’t know how,” says Chassé, who began her own career in ballet before transitioning into theater.
-At the same time, the intensive also provides a safe space for musical theater majors to gain confidence in their dance skills.
+On the other hand, the intensive also provides a safe space for musical theater majors to gain confidence in their dance skills.

 From the start, Chassé knew that the heart of her program would lie in its faculty, and she drew from TBC’s impressive list of alumni—including Nick Adams (A Chorus Line), Noah Racey (Thoroughly Modern Millie) and Elena Gutierrez (Mamma Mia! national tour)—making the program a celebration of the school’s Broadway success.
 She also makes a point of hiring voice and acting coaches who work with students year-round at the conservatory.
 “Nothing is dumbed down,” she says.

-High school juniors often use the experience as a boot camp to prepare for college auditions.
-(Attending the MTDI won’t necessarily give you an immediate “in” to TBC’s undergrad program, but Chassé notes that faculty members do remember their summer students come audition time.)
-For Athena Ripka, 15, who played Cindy Lou Who in Dr. Seuss’ How The Grinch Stole Christmas! and Susan Waverly in Irving Berlin’s White Christmas on Broadway, the highlight of the program has been dancing alongside college-age dancers and getting an inside scoop.
+High school juniors often use the summer experience as a boot camp to prepare for college auditions.
+(Attending the MTDI won’t necessarily give you an immediate “in” to TBC, but Chassé notes that faculty members do remember their summer students come audition time.)
+Others, like Broadway vet Athena Ripka, 15, who played Cindy Lou Who in Dr. Seuss’ How The Grinch Stole Christmas! and Susan Waverly in Irving Berlin’s White Christmas, are beginning their college search.
+For her, the highlight of the program has been dancing alongside college-age dancers and getting an inside scoop.
 “I wanted to do a program at a conservatory to see what it was like,” she says.
-“And being here has answered every single question I’ve had.”
+“Being here has answered every single question I’ve had.”